 Georgia law recognizes an election to file as an S Corporation under the provisions of the I.R.C. as defined in the income tax laws of Georgia, qualified only in cases of nonresident shareholders who must complete Form 600S-CA. It also provides for the imposition of a Net Worth Tax.

-FEDERAL TAX CHANGES, LEGISLATION, AND OTHER POLICY INFORMATION
+FEDERAL TAX CHANGES/CONFORMITY, LEGISLA-TION, AND OTHER POLICY INFORMATION

-Federal Tax Changes, New Legislation, and other Policy Information are available via the Department's website dor.georgia. gov/income-tax.
+Federal Tax Changes/Conformity with Federal Changes, New Legislation, and other Policy Information are available via the Department's website dor.georgia.gov/income-tax.

 FILING REQUIREMENTS